 In between trying to restrain him in the seat belt while avoiding getting knocked out by our baby Balboa, I turned on the seat-back entertainment (thank you, Air Canada!!)
 And it was truly like a switch had been flipped.
 He immediately calmed down, put on his headphones, and watched The Wiggles.
 And, thanks to the pre-board, none of our now-boarding fellow passengers was the wiser, except maybe the other families on board.
 They were likely thanking their lucky stars it wasn’t them!

-Then our son slept for most of the flight.
+Then he slept for most of the flight.

 It was glorious.

-I know THE TANTRUM happened not really because he wanted the window seat, but because he was exhausted.
+I know THE TANTRUM happened not really because he wanted the window seat.
+It was because he was exhausted.
 The seat was the last straw.
 Whether your toddler or preschooler has their own frequent flier account, or it’s their first flight, you have to approach flying in almost the same way you do with a younger baby.